petatemarvin26/vin-socket.server/README.md

 is [NodeJS][nodejs] module, a websocket server side connection that minified the functionalities and strategies of [ws][ws] for easy implementation of websocket.

+This module required to install its peer module [vin-socket.client][peer-lib] to client side in order to work correctly.

 #

 ### Installation